As we mark World Mental Health Day we explore the benefits of playing golf on our mental health.

 Staying outdoors can also help relax your muscle tension, which will further reduce your stress.
 Exposure to nature not only makes you feel better emotionally, but it also contributes to your physical wellbeing, reducing blood pressure, heart rate, muscle tension and the production of stress hormones.

 Low levels of vitamin D in the blood can lead to signs of depression and anxiety.
 The good news is that your body can produce all the vitamin D it needs, as long as you expose it to the sun.
 Our skin can produce vitamin D only when you get out in the sun, and golf will get you plenty of that.
 If you spend your days inside an office, you might be stressed because of a vitamin D deficiency!
 Going out for a morning game of golf will refuel your vitamin D reserves and help keep the stress away.
+Or extend the benefits with a full golf day.

 Boosts your self-esteem